2020 Vision: A Year of Endurance

 Welcome to The New World.

-2020 marks the beginning of a brand new decade.
-As we swing into the new twenties, there’s a new hope for change, growth, and prosperity on the horizon.
+2020 marked the beginning of a brand new decade.
+We swung into the new twenties with a hope for change, growth, and prosperity on the horizon.

-It’s fitting that Classic Blue is the Pantone colour of the year for 2020.
-Invoking an infinite evening sky and classic blue jeans, the calm, elegant, and timeless blue hue represents our desire for a dependable and stable foundation and inspires us to be reflective and thought-provoking as we enter into a new era.
+It’s fitting that Classic Blue was the colour of the year for 2020.
+Invoking an infinite evening sky and classic blue jeans, the calm, elegant, and timeless blue hue represents our desire for a dependable and stable foundation and inspires us to be reflective and thought-provoking as we enter into this new era — this new normal.

-As such, the intention I am setting for myself for 2020 is one of endurance.
-To try, try, and try again, and maintain an optimistic outlook and hopeful vision no matter what I encounter.
+As this trying year comes to a close, I’ll always remember 2020 as a time of endurance.
+To try, try, and try again, and maintain an optimistic outlook and hopeful vision no matter what surprises we encounter next.

 In 2020, I resolve to…